Fashionable, functional activewear for any budget.

 JCPenney has two in-house activewear brands: Xersion and Made for Life.
 Xersion offers high-tech workout apparel ideal for any type of workout—from yoga to CrossFit—while the Made for Life athleisure line is designed for everyday wear.
-The Made for Life Knit Colorblock Capris are a must-have for all seasons.
-They're cute, cozy, and perfect to thrown on after yoga class (or for hanging out at home).
+The Xersion High Rise 7/8 Side Stripe Workout Leggings are a must-have for all seasons.
+They're cute, comfy, and perfect for yoga class (or for hanging out at home).

 In addition to Nike, Adidas, and other big-name brands, Kohl's has a huge assortment of fitness clothes from Tek Gear.
 Stock up on basic wicking tees, sports bras, and much more—at these prices, you may be able to afford to buy a few of each.
 Tek Gear offers more than just basics, though; these Tek Gear Shapewear Shirred Capri Workout Leggings are right on trend.

 If you took dance classes as a kid, then you probably remember Danskin.
 Danskin makes more than leotards, though—they also sell high-quality workout clothes at reasonable prices.
 With seamless construction, moisture-wicking fabric, and adjustable straps, you'll want to wear the Danskin Medium Impact Y-Back Seamless Sports Bra to every barre class.